SichangHe/CS402/final_report/presentation.md

 - On-device training
 - Discussion

 <!-- slide -->
 ## Why FL on Mobile Devices

 - Demand for ML training data
 - Privacy regulations
-- Core of ML problem
+- Mobile data at the core of ML problems

 <!-- slide -->
 ## Why *Not* FL on Mobile Devices